Ojiyum/UN-AI-Diplomatic/README.md

 # The Artifficial Intelligence Free & Open Source Stack (AI FOSS Stack)

-The objective of the AI FOSS Stack is to serve as a foundational building block to build apps which can leverage pre-preained large language models (LLMs) which are open source and can run on low specification harware.
+The objective of the AI FOSS Stack is to serve as a foundational building block to build apps that leverage pre-trained large language models (LLMs) which are open source and can run on low-specification hardware.

 This solution is developed in the context of a collaboration between Fordham University and the UN Office of Information and Communications Technology.
 Read more: http://ideas.unite.un.org/fordham

-The team includes: Hannah, Remi, Peter, Sophie, Robert, and more.
+The team includes Hannah, Remi, Peter, Sophie, Robert, and more.

 # Installation (For Linux or Mac):

 ## Language Model
 * Install a local LLM.
 Go to Ollama.ai to install and run your local LLM.
 * Download the zephyr model using Ollama.
 From a terminal window type "$ollama pull zephyr".
-If your computer becomes slow you can try using a LLM with a smaller footprint such as orca-mini using "$ollama pull orca-mini"
+If your computer becomes slow you can try using an LLM with a smaller footprint such as orca-mini using "$ollama pull orca-mini"

 ## Obtain the app code
 * $git clone http://this_Repo_URL